ainna-zafar/Covid19-racialtracker/README.md

 Project was aimed at finding discrepancies between Covid19 cases and deaths amongst people of different race and ethnicities in each US County.

-Mission of the Project was to retrieve patterns which were were linked to the lack of access to equitable health care and associated resources.
+Mission of the Project was to retrieve patterns which were were linked to the inequitable access to health care and distribution of associated resources.

 # Technical Layout
 With the help of Machine Learning (Clustering Technique) patterns were analysed